 HIS 104.
 The United States Since 1876 (3) An inquiry into America's development since 1876 including the Gilded Age, Progressivism, the Great Depression, both world wars, Vietnam, and the many diverse social and political developments from the 1950's into the 1990's.
-Required of all majors and minors in history.

 HIS 290.
 Honors History (3) An advanced study of modern European or American history in which students analyze historical writings and primary sources.
 This course is writing intensive and stresses participation.
 This course fulfills the college core requirement for HIS 102 Western Civilization Since 1648 or HIS 104 The United States Since 1876.
 Prerequisite: Honors Program.